triska/letswicrypt/README.md

     openssl req -out server.csr -new -newkey rsa:2048 -nodes -keyout server.key -config openssl.cnf

+You can inspect the created CSR with:

+    $ openssl req -text -noout -verify -in server.csr

-At this point, you have again two options: Either use a trusted&nbsp;CA (simply supply&nbsp;`server.csr`) to obtain a certificate, or self-sign the key using for example:
+To obtain a certificate, you have again two options: Either use a trusted&nbsp;CA (simply supply&nbsp;`server.csr`), or self-sign the key using for example:

     openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt -extensions v3_req -extfile openssl.cnf